spread-ai/docs-appsmith-fork/docs/reference/querying-rest-api.md

 ---
-description: Query a REST API from Appsmith.
+description: Query a REST API from Studio.
 ---

 # REST API